Dunderz/NewTube/README.md

 Welcome to Newtube!
 This project is a pixel perfect clone of Youtube.
 You can see the live version [here.](https://new-tube-app.herokuapp.com/#/)

-NewTube is a clone of YouTube with functionalities such as signing up, viewing and uploading videos.
-The frontend of this website was constructed with React-Redux and is connected with a Ruby on Rails backend with AJAX requests.
-This production is fully supported with a PostGreSQL database.
-AWS and ActiveStorage also allows for video hosting.
+NewTube is a clone of YouTube with functionalities such as signing up, viewing, searching and uploading videos.
+In addition, users of NewTube are able to subscribe to other channels, like and comment on videos as well.

+## Technologies

+- Frontend:
+    - React
+    - Redux
+    - HTML 5
+    - CSS 3
+- Backend:
+    - Ruby on Rails
+    - PostgreSQL
+- Heroku (website hosting)
+- AWS S3 (image and video storage)

 ## Features